zowe/docs-site/docs/user-guide/cli-using-editing-team-configuration.md

 # Editing team configurations

-After you [initialize team configuration](../user-guide/cli-using-initializing-team-configuration), the newly created team profiles need additional details in order to be applied in your environment.
+After you [initialize team configuration](../user-guide/cli-using-initializing-team-configuration), the newly created team profiles need additional details before they can be shared and applied in your environment.
 This could include information such as a port number, or user credentials.

-You might also need to modify the configuration file to add new profiles for accessing mainframe services.
+You might also need to modify the configuration file to [create new profiles](../user-guide/cli-using-creating-profiles.md) for accessing mainframe services.

 ## Adding, modifying team profiles